Homelessness

 If the assessment confirms you are homeless, Stirling Council will provide you with permanent accommodation.

-This is not a quick process – it can take months or even years.
-In the meantime, we will continue to offer temporary accommodation until you are rehoused.
+This is not a quick process – it can take months or even years before we’re able to make you an offer of housing.
+In the meantime, we will continue to provide you with temporary accommodation until you are rehoused.

 Support in temporary accommodation